douganson/connector-bridge-container-installer/README.md

 4).
 Complete the configuration of the bridge.
 After entering a given value, press "Save" before editing the next value...
 When all values are entered and "Saved", press "Restart"

-NOTE: Each bridge runtime also has "ssh" installed so that you can ssh into the runtime and tinker with it.
+NOTE: Each bridge runtime also has "ssh" (default port: 2222) installed so that you can ssh into the runtime and tinker with it.
 The default username is "arm" and password "arm1234"

 Enjoy!